rmalpass/fkt.life/src/posts/03-lancaster-canal/03-lancaster-canal.md

 </div>
 </div>

 I make it through unscathed, but Phill takes a tumble or two.
 The path emerges on the road at the other side of Hincaster Hill.
 I stop and sip some drink (I'm not drinking enough I think) while I wait for Phill to catch up.
-He'll have to push his bike through some parts, but he's taking a while.
+He'll have to push his bike through some parts, but even so he's taking a while.
 There was a switch-back on the descent with a gate.
 I hope he hasn't gone wrong...

-> "There are two gates up there, and I wasn't sure which you'd gone through.
+> There are two gates up there, and I wasn't sure which you'd gone through.
 I thought I'd just wait for you to come back, so I thought I'd go for a poo.
 I looked around and saw a path leading down between some thick trees and thought it looked like a decent way to get down... then realised oh shit!
-That *IS* the path!"
+That *IS* the path!

 That's the most technically challenging part of the day done.
 We make steady progress towards the start of the actual canal at Stainton.
 The towpath here is closed for repair.
 A small diversion means running on the road for a few hundred metres.